Identity

 Back to top

-3.20 The type, form and composition of new buildings must be rooted in local character.
-Where development sits within the historic core of a settlement, design must reflect the local vernacular tradition (where buildings were designed to meet functional needs).
+The type, form and composition of extensions and alterations must be rooted in local character.
+The design of these must reflect the local vernacular tradition (where buildings were designed to meet functional needs).
 This varies across the Lake District in response to changes in the underlying geology, that influences not only the choice of local building material, but also built forms and methods of construction.

 • Buildings sit low in the landscape.
 Generally, they are one or two storeys high in a rural setting, extending to three storeys in towns.